nnaumenko/metaf/bin/docs/_sources/reference.rst.txt

 		.. cpp:function:: Unit unit() const

 			:returns: Precipitation amount/accumulation measurement unit which was used with stored value.
-Currently always returns :cpp:enumerator:`Unit::MM` since the value is always stored in millimeters.

 	**Converting to other measurement units**